KuldeepSinh/js-jazz-mine/README.md

 I have following setup, but none is essential, there are other options to achive the same.

 1. Fedora
-2. Node.JS, NPM, Jasmine-Node (for testing JavaScripts based on RSpec/BDD), JSHint (for static code analysis)
+2. Node.JS, NPM, Jasmine-Node (for BDD), JSHint (for static code analysis)
 3. EMACS/Sublime
 4. FireFox with Firebug